 4. Leg lifts

 Start with your legs lying flat and arms either behind your head, under your lower back, or to the side.
-Lift your legs up until they are perpendicular to the bed, then slowly lower back down (the slower you go the harder the workout).
+Next, lift your legs up until they are perpendicular to the bed, then slowly lower back down (the slower you go the harder the workout).
 Bonus points if you can complete reps without touching the ground in between.
 Complete 20 reps.

 5. Outer thigh lifts